The Importance of Trip Plans for Hikers

 Why Trip Plans Save Lives

-Every rescue story has two sides: the one where help knew where to look, and the one where they didn’t.
+Every rescue story has two sides: the one where help knew where to look and the one where they didn’t.
 The difference between a fast recovery and days lost in the wild often comes down to this simple act—did someone know where you went, when you planned to be back, and what route you intended to take?

 A trip plan is your first signal flare.
 It speaks when you can’t.
 It’s the bridge between your world at home and the wilderness you’re entering.
-Without it, you’re a ghost—no direction, no timeline, no starting point for search and rescue.
+Without it, you’re a ghost—no direction, no timeline, and no starting point for search and rescue.

 What to Include in Your Trip Plan